data-kalle/nethunter-gt-i9505-jfltexx-los18/README.md

 Hopefully you will see the variables there!

 ### Patch the kernel source
-Cd into your working folder (i. e. the one with "toolchain", "android_kernel_samsung_jf", and "nethunter-gt-i9505-jfltexx-los18".
+Change directory into your working folder (i. e. the one with "toolchain", "android_kernel_samsung_jf", and "nethunter-gt-i9505-jfltexx-los18").

 Move the patches from this git repo into the android kernel folder, example:
 ```bash